 A Thanksgiving side dish on a lot of families’ tables is sweet potatoes or yams, especially candied yams.
-Different recipes for Candied Yams have been around since the late 1800s.
-Both Fannie Farmer and Texas Farm and Ranch had recipes for glazed sweet potatoes at this time.
-Eventually, marshmallows were added to the recipe, giving the sweet potato and even sweeter taste!
-Well, I didn’t add any marshmallows to this recipe and they were plenty sweet.
-I loved the flavor that the pumpkin pie spice added.
-These take some patience in cooking time, but they are easy to put together, and I will let you know how to prepare the potatoes ahead of time!
+These Candied Yams take some patience in cooking time, but they are easy to put together, and I will let you know how to prepare the potatoes ahead of time!
 I think you will want to make these many times a year, not just at Thanksgiving.
 Make them as a side for Macaroni and Cheese or Country Fried Pork.
 Of course, with Thanksgiving right around the corner, people will be expecting these Candied Yams to go with my Bacon Wrapped Turkey and Skins On Mashed Potatoes!

 Candied Yams vs. Sweet Potatoes

 Are they yams or are they sweet potatoes?
 What is the difference, really?
 I am calling this a Candied Yam because that is how the grocery store labels it.
-I always want to be providing you accurate recipes so I want to disclose right out of the gate that these are technically a sweet potato.
+I always want to be providing you with accurate recipes so will disclose right out of the gate that these are technically sweet potatoes.
 When you are shopping for yams you will probably see sweet potatoes.

 Yams are actually very different than you might imagine.
 They have rough dark skin and the flesh is starchy and white, not sweet at all!
 If fact, a true yam tastes more like a white russet potato than a sweet potato.
 However, in the 1960s a sweet potato grower started to label their sweet potatoes as yams and the name has stuck since.